 Last but not least is Tianjin’s premier market, Ancient Culture Street.
-Packed with hundreds of shops and vendors, this street may have pricier goods compared to other local markets in Tianjin, but the abundance of silk, porcelain, Niren Zhang figurines, and many more traditional souvenirs.
+It’s packed with hundreds of shops and vendors that sell silk, porcelain, Niren Zhang figurines and many more traditional souvenirs.
 The wares here are a little pricey, but you’re bound to find something that takes your fancy.